 To lease a car from Motability, you must be receiving either:

-Higher Rate Mobility Component (HRMC) of the Disability Living Allowance (DLA) - currently £58.00 per week, or, War Pensioners' Mobility Supplement (WPMS) - currently £64.80 per week.
+Higher Rate Mobility Component (HRMC) of the Disability Living Allowance (DLA) or Personal Independence Payment (PIP) - currently £61.20 per week, War Pensioners' Mobility Supplement (WPMS) - currently £68.35 per week or Armed Forces Independence Payment (AFIP), the mobility element of the allowance is £61.20 per week.

 If you choose to lease a car through Motability's Contract Hire scheme you must have at least 12 months' award length remaining.
 The Attendance Allowance cannot be used to lease cars, scooters or powered wheelchairs through Motability.